 Once you have obtained the sewage and driveway permits you will need to apply for a Zoning Permit and have your project Erosion & Sedimentation Pollution Control Plan reviewed by the Montour County Conservation District.
 This plan must either be waived or approved in writing prior to the approval of any zoning permit.

 Once all documentation is reviewed by the Zoning Officer and is found to be in compliance with Township/County Subdivision/Land Development/Zoning Ordinances, a Zoning Permit will be issued.
 Projects must begin within 6 months from the date of issue and be completed within 2 years of issue date.

 The next step will be to obtain required Building Permits.
 During the Zoning Permit review, the Zoning Officer will advise you if Building Permits may be required.
 New home construction, additions, major alterations will definitely require Building Permits.
 All other construction will require review to determine if permits are needed.
-To obtain Building Permits, contact the Uniform Construction Codes (UCC) Administrator Crystal Krick.
-The UCC Administrator will review the scope of work and explain each required permit as it applies to your project.
+To obtain Building Permits, contact Central Keystone COG.
+They will review the scope of work and explain each required permit as it applies to your project.
 Only after all permits are obtained may construction start.

 Each project is evaluated using the above criteria, but each project will have its own unique characteristics that must be evaluated.
 No two projects are the same, and the requirements for permitting will vary with each individual project.
 You should contact the appropriate permitting official to see what will be required for your project.
 There are specific time limits for the issuing of permits.
 Ask the appropriate official what time requirements and limits apply.

 - Montour County Planning Commission: Greg Molter 570-271-3028

 - Township Sewage Enforcement Officer: Paul Rapp 570-339-7502

 - Alternate Sewage Enforcement Officer: Ken Young 570-644-0663